jmoenig/Snap/DEVLOG.md

 ### 2024-10-31
 * objects: changed wording for "when ... menu clicked" hat block
+* blocks: fixed skipping evaluation of nested reporters for dynamicMenu()

 ### 2024-10-30
 * objects: changed wording for "when ... menu" hat block